Your app notifications are annoying to your users, and that is a fact.

 - Do a pre-test check

-If users can accept Push Notifications in the app’s UI page, then they will most likely go through with accepting OPt In, but if they reject at UI stage, that gives you a chance to let the user experience the app before suggesting another Push Notification Opt-In.
+If users can accept Push Notifications in the app’s UI page, then they will most likely go through with accepting OPt In, but if they reject at the UI stage, that gives you a chance to let the user experience the app before suggesting another Push Notification Opt-In.

 - User-specific notifications:

 Your push notifications should be designed, bearing each user’s timezone, preferences, and interests in mind.
 We can categorize according to these preferences and interests.

 Ensure the Pixel Width of Push Notification is not too large or distracting.
 The area a notification covers on the screen should be minimal enough to let still users access 90% of the screen.
 Notifications should be subtle and engaging.

 By offering the user options to customize the look and style of the Push Notifications, users will feel more in charge of the notifications and warm up to the app.
 This has been found to make more users engaged with the apps, ultimately retaining the app’s usage and keeping the notification enabled.